ggeorg/jx86pc/README.txt

-A fork of "Retro PC/XT emulator" (http://www.xs4all.nl/~rjoris/retro/).
+A fork of "Retro PC/XT Emulator" (http://www.xs4all.nl/~rjoris/retro/).
 The primary reason of this fork is for testing new ideas and algorithms used in VMs.

 Features
 --------